How much does a custom website cost?

 In other words, as websites become the marketing standard for all businesses, the competition grows to produce higher-quality, lower-cost designs.
-And with more Internet competition, a company now needs to work harder to differentiate its site from those of its competitors.
+And with more Internet competition, a company now needs to work harder to differentiate its site from its competitors.
 In that regard, the cost of websites can quickly grow, depending on all of the features you want to include.

 How Much Does a Website Cost Per Month?

 The monthly costs may fluctuate based on which services you are utilizing from month to month.
 However, suppose you have an Internet marketing package that includes ongoing optimization or other services.
 In that case, you may find that your website development costs are similar each month, including your web design costs, web development costs, and more.

 Monthly, you should expect to pay for your website hosting, SEO, other ongoing optimization, content creation, link-building services, and unique design projects.
 The entire cost of website hosting and related services may be anywhere from $100 to $1000 a month.

 How Much Does a Website Cost Per Year?

 A website's yearly costs depend on the number of ongoing services associated with it, as well as any unique, one-time-only charges or projects.
 For example, you may factor in the cost of a new logo design or a website redesign, which are typically one-time-only items.
 On the other hand, if your Internet marketing company performs the same tasks month after month with only one or two particular tasks or assignments, your yearly costs will range from $1500 to $15,000.

 Unfortunately, it isn't easy to figure out how much your website will cost without knowing what services you need!